 Welcome!
-My name is Maximilian Blesch, and I am a PhD candidate at the Berlin School of Economics under the supervision of Georg Weizsäcker and Peter Haan.
-I also work as a Research Associate at Humboldt University and the German Institute for Economic Research (DIW).
+My name is Maximilian Blesch, and I am a Research Associate at the University of Copenhagen and a visiting researcher at the German Institute of Economic Research (DIW).

 I focus on structural modeling in labor, public finance, and industrial organization.
 I make my research reusable by implementing and contributing to various software packages on GitHub.